MorrellLAB/MorrellLab.github.io/README.md

 # MorrellLab.github.io

-This here is the source code for the Morrell Lab website at the University of Minnesota.
+This is the source code for the Morrell Lab website at the University of Minnesota.